johnwikman/furuta-plot/README.rst

 Running Locally
 ===============

-If matplotlib, and numpy are installed, then you can run one of the examples directly by putting the PYTHONPATH variable in front:
+If matplotlib and numpy are installed, then you can run one of the examples directly by putting the PYTHONPATH variable in front:

 .. code-block::